moiz2405/moiz2405/README.md

 # 🌟 Welcome! to MoizCodes🌟
-Hi, Im Almoiz khan, a 3rd-year Computer Science student with interest in DevOps, automation and cloud computing.
-I'm passionate about learning, exploring new technologies, and contributing to open-source projects.
-Excited to dive deeper into DevOps and make an impact in the tech world!
+Hi, I'm Almoiz Khan, passionate about DevOps, automation, and cloud computing.
+I enjoy contributing to open-source projects and am diving deeper into DevOps to make a meaningful impact in the tech world!

 ## 🌐 Socials: